Last week, the South Australian Police Ombudsman called for a constable’s police powers to be revoked in the interests of public safety.

 An unacceptable delay

-Last week’s Police Ombudsman report noted that the Director of Public Prosecutions decided not to bring criminal charges against Constable Schwarz because he was in a fragile and suicidal state of mind.
+Last week’s Police Ombudsman report noted that the Director of Public Prosecutions decided not to bring criminal charges against the constable because he was in a fragile and suicidal state of mind.

 Instead, he will face trial before the highly secretive South Australian Police Disciplinary Tribunal in January next year.

-South Australian shadow police minister Dan van Holst Pellekaan said the delay in dealing with Schwarz was “completely unacceptable.”
+South Australian shadow police minister Dan van Holst Pellekaan said the delay in dealing with the constable was “completely unacceptable.”
 He pointed out that the officer is now also allegedly “involved in another very serious incident.”

-A teenaged P plate driver claims Schwarz made aggressive threats after pulling her over, including making demands while violently thumping on her car window.
+A teenaged P plate driver claims the constable made aggressive threats after pulling her over, including making demands while violently thumping on her car window.
 The internal complaint is expected to be heard next month.

-Despite the recommendation of the Police Ombudsman, South Australian Police Commissioner Grant Stevens has refused to revoke Constable Schwarz’s police ID – and he is free to continue working as a police officer.
+Despite the recommendation of the Police Ombudsman, South Australian Police Commissioner Grant Stevens has refused to revoke the constable police ID – and he is free to continue working as a police officer.

 Image credit: Channel 7 News